laoluadewoye/PKI_Practice_Python/README.md

 If you have docker installed, you are able to run the program as a container without installing anything.

+### Basic run

+First, there is running the docker container "naked" without any additional options passed to the run command.

+Command Structure: docker run laoluade/pypkipractice:_{tag}_

+Command Example: `docker run laoluade/pypkipractice:latest`

+The docker container is automatically to use the "--default" option if no arguments are passed to the container environment.
+This way, you are able to see the example of what it would look like for the program to run.

+### Mounted run (output only)

+Next, there is mounting a folder as a volume to the docker.
+This way, you can save the CSV log file locally and access it.
+To do this, you will just have to connect a folder to the `/usr/local/app/` directory that the container operates in.

+Command Structure: docker run -v _{local_output_folder_path}_:/usr/local/app/:ro laoluade/pypkipractice:_{tag}_

+Let's say for example, that you had an output folder called _"output"_ you would want to receive the output.
+Use the following command:

+Command Example: `docker run -v output:/usr/local/app/:ro laoluade/pypkipractice:latest`

+### Mounted run (full)

+Lastly, there is mounting a local folder that _also_ contains configuration files for the program that you want to send into the container.
+The strategy is the same, but for safety, made the container folder a subdirectory of the `app` directory.
+You can even write the log filepath in a way where the log saves in the subdirectory, making it accessible to you on your hard drive.

-Command Structure: docker run -v _{local_config_folder_path}_:/usr/local/app/_{container_config_folder_path}_:ro laoluade/pypkipractice:_{tag}_ _{arguments}_
+Command Structure: docker run -v _{local_config_folder_path}_:/usr/local/app/_{container_config_folder_path}_:ro laoluade/pypkipractice:_{tag} {arguments}_

 Let's say that you had a folder called config_files, which had a file called config_auto.json and config_manual.json.
-You wished to expose this information to the docker container so you can run your own custom configuration.
+You wished to expose this information to the docker container, so you can run your own custom configuration.

 Command Example: `docker run -v config_files:/usr/local/app/config_files:ro laoluade/pypkipractice:latest config_files/config_auto.json config_files/config_manual.json`

 In this example-

-* "docker run" is the basic subcommand that will be used to run the chosen image.
+* **"docker run"** is the basic subcommand that will be used to run the chosen image.
-* The "-v" flag is used to mount the local config folder to the container's config folder.
+* The **"-v"** flag is used to mount the local config folder as a volume to the container's config folder.
-* "config_files" is the name of the local config folder.
+* **"config_files"** is the name of the local config folder.
-* "/usr/local/app/config_files" is the path to the container's config folder.
+* **"/usr/local/app/config_files"** is the path to the container's config folder.
   * The container is run in /usr/local/app, so be cognisant of that when deciding where to mount your files.
-* The "-ro" flag is used to make the files you mount read only.
+* The **"-ro"** flag is used to make the files you mount read only.
-* "laoluade/pypkipractice:latest" is the name of the image you would pull.
+* **"laoluade/pypkipractice:latest"** is the name of the image you would pull.
-  * "latest" is the tag of the image you would pull, which defaults to the most recent image in the repo.
+  * **"latest"** is the tag of the image you would pull, which defaults to the most recent image in the repo.
 * The last part of the command is the arguments you passed to the command line after stating your image.
-The container will take care of running the program for you.
+The container will take care of handling the arguments for you.
+Filepaths must be from the perspective of the container working in the app directory.
-  * "config_files/config_auto.json" is the path to the auto configuration file.
+  * **"config_files/config_auto.json"** is the path to the autoconfiguration file.
-  * "config_files/config_manual.json" is the path to the manual configuration file.
+  * **"config_files/config_manual.json"** is the path to the manual configuration file.